iobroker-community-adapters/ioBroker.broadlink2/README.md

 ## Changelog
 ### 1.0.0
 * Added learned state renaming, just rename the name and the ID will be renamed as well.
-* Added debugging with 'debug!' at beginning of IP suffix
+* Added debugging with 'debug!' at beginning of IP suffix and you will see debug messages without setting Adapter to debug.

 ### 0.4.4
 * Don't create substates for switches